 • The 2023 Brabantsedag is Sunday, 27 August in Heeze, which is about 10 minutes south of Eindhoven.
 You can take a train to Heeze station from Eindhoven for about 3 euros, then it’s a five-minute walk to Kapelstraat, the main street, and the parade.

 • Each year, 40,000 people attend the event.

 • Admission is 10.50 euros entry for access to the parade route, which goes through the center of Heeze.
 It’s another 10 euros to get access to seats in the stands along the route.

 • The concept for Brabantsedag was conceived in 1957 with a group of organizers meeting at de Zwaan restaurant, which is still the main gathering place for Heeze.
 The first parade was in 1958.

-The crews building the floats start in November – a full 10 months before the next year’s event – in workshops in huge U-shaped temporary buildings all over Heeze.
+• The crews building the floats start in November – a full 10 months before the next year’s event – in workshops inside huge U-shaped temporary buildings all over Heeze.
 (We wondered what those were!)